tannerrj/cfmapper-content/README.md

 To build it, you need the GD library (ie. install a libgd-devel package).

-This program is not part of the build process.
-The command line from the utils directory is:
+This program is not part of the regular build process.
+The command to compile crossfire-mapper is invoked during ./configure
 ```
-gcc mapper.c -I../include ../common/libcross.a -o crossfire-mapper -lm -lgd
+./configure --enable-mapper && make && sudo make install
 ```